BANGAUTOGLASS

 One of the more common concerns Lyriq owners raise is whether their insurance will cover the calibration procedure in addition to the windshield replacement.
 Many comprehensive auto insurance policies do cover ADAS recalibration as part of a windshield claim, because it is a necessary part of a complete and safe repair — not an optional add-on.
 However, coverage depends on your specific policy, your insurer, and your deductible situation, so the only reliable way to confirm is to review your policy or speak with your insurance provider.

 If you haven't already started a claim before booking your service, Bang AutoGlass can assist you in understanding the claim process and working through what your policy requires.
-We do not file claims on your behalf, but we can help you understand what to expect and ensure the documentation supports a complete claim that includes calibration.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What affects the overall cost of a Lyriq windshield replacement and calibration?
 Several factors come into play: the specific trim level and part configuration, whether your vehicle requires static calibration, dynamic calibration, or both, whether any module programming is needed to clear fault codes, and of course, how your insurance coverage applies.
 Getting a quote that accounts for all of these variables — not just the glass itself — is important before you commit to a service provider.